A Classic Safari reserved exclusively for your private group

 Be a farmer, be a chef, be a vintner…and enjoy all the mouth-watering and nourishing benefits.
 They take eating seriously at Babylonstoren, and we are the happy beneficiaries.
 Help with a harvest or grape-crushing, or simply stroll and have your pick from an abundance of vegetables, fruits and herbs, which the chef will turn into mouth-watering dishes for you, using local meats, cheeses and seafood and serving it all with warm, home-baked farm bread.
 If you’d like a cooking lesson, the kitchen staff at the lodge restaurant, Babel, are happy to oblige.

 Babylonstoren is a perfectly preserved Cape Dutch farm—some of the farm buildings even date back to the 17th century.
-Your garden-side private villa only adds to the charm of this place, even though it is new and quite modern.
-This idyllic hideaway has been designed to reflect the crisp simplicity of the old architecture: thatched roofs, whitewashed walls, and ornate gables complement the modern wood furniture and white fabrics.
+Your garden-side private luxury villa only adds to the charm of this place, even though it is new and quite modern.
+This idyllic pre or post safari hideaway has been designed to reflect the crisp simplicity of the old architecture: thatched roofs, whitewashed walls, and ornate gables complement the modern wood furniture and white fabrics.
 Well-stocked bookshelves, extravagantly soft bedding, and an open hearth round out the cozy serenity of each villa… it truly feels like home.

 Children are most welcome at Babylonstoren—indeed, children under two stay free.